Prashanth021729/Prashanth021729/README.md

 - 👋 Hi, I’m Prashanth Chanagoni
-- 👀 I’m interested in Python Full Stack
+- 👀 I’m interested in Python Full Stack Developer
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently Working on a few Projects
 - 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me chanagoniprashanth@gmail.com
 - 😄 Pronouns: He/Him